baseboxorg/jeffskinnerbox.github.io/content/ideas/limesdr-open-source-software-defined-radio.md

 a very cheap [software defined radio (SDR)][21] by uses a [TV tuner dongle based on the RTL2832U chipset][22], I have been hooked on diving deeper into SDR.
-The use of the TV dongle and the RTL-SDR software is very much a hack, and can't come close to the abilities of professional grade SDR.
+The use of the TV dongle and the RTL-SDR software is very much a hack with very limited functionality, and can't come close to the abilities of professional grade SDR.
-I have been watching the product development in this SDR space, many are expensive or have technical limitations.
+I have been watching the product development in this SDR space, many are expensive, or have technical limitations, or [just plain hard to do][30].
 This has been changing (e.g. [HackRF][23]) but I still didn't feel I was getting enough for the money.